Meet the Preston duo who supply props for TV dramas ranging from Peaky Blinders to Brassic

 Simon, a former pupil of St Cecilia's school at Longridge, is also an artist and has a fine art degree from the University of Northumbria.
 He said: "It was something different from what I do here."

-But in recent times the vintage vibe has informed his art work too which can be seen at www.simonplum.co.uk .
+But in recent times the vintage vibe has informed his art work too which can be seenat www.simonplum.co.uk or here.
 He said: "As I've got older a lot of things (from the business) here have started to come into my art work."

 Jane, who attended Lark Hill Convent school in Preston and took a combined science degree at Preston Polytechnic, said: " I enjoy the job.
 It's the interest of the things we buy and sell.
 A lot of the things - you can imagine the story behind them.
 We do have such a variety of stuff and we have such a variety of customers.
 I started working here in the holidays and just started working with my dad and never stopped really.
 We got on well, I tended to organise him a bit really, or tried to."